paulschick/meteorite-tracker/nasa-app/1-2021-notes/_2-random-image.md

 This, unfortunately, may require some refactoring.
 Unless of course, I'm able to just have the button be disabled and display the text 'loading...' while it is empty.
 I can probably use lifecycle methods in the random image page component.

+- Adding `@Input()` to the originally empty array is fine, now to see if it will be detected by `ngOnChanges`

+### Dirty Option

+I can use `setTimeout()` to automatically disable the button for 2 seconds before allowing it to be pressed.
+While this is not ideal, it will put a bandaid on the problem.
+I can also display the loader svg while the button is disabled.

+### Use the Loader service directly

+The console is outputing the state in regards to loading in the console.
+I can try to get the true/false from the service, and have that property determine the disabled status/loading image on the screen.
+Basically subscribe and use `distinctUntilChanged()`

+I like this option the best.
+Might as well use what is there.
+The true/false in the console does directly correspond with the images being loaded or not, so this is the move.
+Use the interceptor that's there instead of trying to mess with the source code of the directive/services that are controlling the request and passing the data with the images to the component.